📁 last Posts

 6. Handoff Protocols for Developers

 04_EXPORTS_AND_HANDOFF/ It functions as the critical interface between design vision and engineering reality.
 This should never be a cluttered dumping ground for generic ZIP files.
 Instead, it should feature a dev_handoff/ folder complete with crystal-clear documentation.
-For teams integrated with GitHub, this is the designated space where design tokens and JSON exports are organized, ready for seamless ingestion into the codebase.
+For teams integrated with GitHub, this is the designated space where design tokens, documentation, and export packages can be organized in a predictable structure that supports developer workflows and CI/CD pipelines.

 7. The Power of Numbered Prefixes